knightvishal/kube-bench/README.md

 ## Installation

 You can choose to
-* run kube-bench from inside a container (sharing PID namespace with the host)
+* run kube-bench from inside a container (sharing PID namespace with the host),
 * run a container that installs kube-bench on the host, and then run kube-bench directly on the host
 * install the latest binaries from the [Releases page](https://github.com/aquasecurity/kube-bench/releases),
 * compile it from source.